zentyal/zentyal/docs/en/user/mailfilter.rst

 Mail Filter
 ***********

+.. sectionauthor:: Javier Amor García <jamor@ebox-platform.com>
-.. sectionauthor:: Jose A. Calvo <jacalvo@ebox-platform.com>
+                   Jose A. Calvo <jacalvo@ebox-platform.com>
                    Enrique J. Hernandez <ejhernandez@ebox-platform.com>
                    Víctor Jímenez <vjimenez@warp.es>
                    Javi Vázquez <javivazquez@ebox-technologies.com>

-The main threats when talking about email are spam and viruses.
+The main threats in electronic mail system are **spam** and **virus**.

-Spam, or not desired email, makes the user waste time looking for the right emails in the inbox.
+Spam, or not desired email, makes the user waste time looking for the legitimate emails in the inbox.
 Moreover, spam generates a lot of network traffic that could affect the network and email services.

-Although the viruses do not harm the system where eBox is installed, an infected email could affect other computers in the network.
+Although the virus do not harm the system where eBox is installed, an infected email could affect other computers in the network.

 Mail filter schema in eBox